Saori Obata: 2001

 Her first full season of regular tour-level tennis started at the Tier V tournament in Hobart, where she qualified for the main draw, before losing to Anna Smashnova in two close sets.
-She then attempted to qualify for the Australian Open, beating Alena Vašková and Angelika Roesch, before falling in the final qualifying round to Laurence Andretto in three sets.
+She then attempted to qualify for the Australian Open, beating Alena Vašková and Angelika Rösch, before falling in the final qualifying round to Laurence Andretto in three sets.

 Obata then had a breakthrough tournament in the highest-tier Pan Pacific Open in Tokyo, winning through qualifying by beating top seed Kristie Boogert, wildcard Kumiko Iijima and Janette Husárová.
 She then beat fellow qualifier Katarina Srebotnik in the first round, before finally falling to third seed Anna Kournikova in a close three-setter.

-She struggled in the next three tournaments, losing in the first round in Acapulco, Indian Wells and Key Biscayne, before dropping back down to challenger level at the $25k event in Stone Mountain.
+She struggled in the next three tournaments, losing in the first round in Acapulco, Indian Wells and Key Biscayne, before dropping back down to ITF-level at the $25k event in Stone Mountain.
 As seventh seed, she won one round against wildcard Erin Burdette before losing to Marion Maruska.
 In Japan's Fed Cup tie against Argentina, Obata played two singles matches – losing in straight sets to María Emilia Salerni, before beating Clarisa Fernández by retirement.

 Saori returned to winning ways in May, participating in two Japanese $50k events.
 In Gifu, she beat Christina Wheeler, compatriot Akiko Morigami and Annabel Ellwood before losing to second seed Alicia Molik in three sets in the semifinals.
 She then reached the final of Fukuoka, beating Bryanne Stewart, Haruka Inoue, Adriana Barna, and Lenka Dlhopolcova, before losing again to Molik in the final, in straight sets.

 She lost in straight sets in the second round of qualifying at the French Open to Canadian Marie-Ève Pelletier.

 The grass-court season saw her struggle to win consistently, reaching the second round of the $25k event in Surbiton with a win over Brit Lucie Ahl before a third successive loss to Molik, while at the Birmingham Classic she beat Dragana Zarić in qualifying before losing to Eleni Daniilidou.
 She entered the main draw as a lucky loser, but lost in straight sets to 15th seed Anne-Gaëlle Sidot.
 At Wimbledon, she again reached the final round of qualifying by beating two British wildcards, Alice Barnes and Helen Crook, before again losing in straight sets to Daniilidou.